Related articles:

 If you do not want to challenge your grade, but you want to raise issues, it is your right to make a complaint to the faculty or to the University via the Student Affairs Unit.

-If you submit both a complaint and appeal in the same unit of study to the faculty or University at the same time, there are important procedural matters to be considered.
-In this case your appeal will not be considered until the complaint is resolved.
+If you submit both an appeal and a complaint for the same unit of study, at the same time – whether to the faculty or the University – there are important procedural matters to be considered.
+Your appeal will not be considered until the complaint is resolved.
 This means a complaint may delay the release of your results, or your ability to graduate.

-If you want to understand more about academic appeals or complaints contact us.
+If you want to understand more about academic appeals or complaints, contact us for help.

 Stay in touch with us